Best Student Accommodations in the UK - Tips, Reviews & Guides

 How much should I expect to pay in London?

-This is our most frequently asked question, so here at Hallbookers we’ve done a little research to give you the best answer.
+This is our most frequently asked question, so here at Hallbookers, we’ve done a little research to give you the best answer.

 We have spoken to thousands of students and know that expectations can be high – finding a place in Chelsea for £150 per week is the dream!
 However, unless you’re looking to live in a cardboard box, this might not be possible.

-To help you find the best place to live here is a map that details a range of prices in different locations across London.
+To help you find the best place to live, here is a map that details a range of prices in different locations across London.
 It’s all about managing your expectations.

 You really cannot treat London as just one city, as 15 minutes down the road and it’s a different price.
 This map will help you compare the locations and prices, so you can find the best option for you.

-So how should I start looking and comparing?
+How should I start looking and comparing?

 Written by